 Before you can use Remote Desktop Connection, you need to make sure that the host computer has Remote Desktop Connection enabled.

-After the host computer has Remote Desktop Connection enabled, you can access it from a client PC by following these steps:
+After the host computer has Remote Desktop Connection enabled, you can access it from a client PC by following the below steps.

 - Click the Show Options button to see advanced settings.

-- In General tab you’ll be able to enter the name or the IP address of the computer you wish to connect to.
-In addition, you can also set a name of the user account that you wish to access.
+- In the General tab, you’ll be able to enter the name or the IP address of the computer you wish to connect to.
+In addition, you can also set the name of the user account that you wish to access.

 - Using the Display section you can change the size of the remote desktop window as well as color depth.

-- Experience section allows you to choose between several networking profiles in order to get the best performance, but you can also customize which visual aspects you want to use during the remote session.
+- The experience section allows you to choose between several networking profiles in order to get the best performance, but you can also customize which visual aspects you want to use during the remote session.

 - Lastly, there’s an Advanced section.
 Here you can change how your computer will react if the server authentication fails.